Buenaventura Durruti: Political agitation and personal matters

 The publication of the manifesto coincided with increased political repression against the CNT, as well as criticisms of the organisation by the PSOE and PCE.
 In a letter to his brother Manolín, Durruti denounced the PCE as "pawns" of the Soviet Union and advised his brother to ignore their "slander" against the CNT, which he said needed to focus its energies on clarifying its positions and combatting political repression.
 At the café La Tranquilidad, on the Ronda de Sant Pau, Durruti had a public debate over Bolshevism with the Soviet journalist Ilya Ehrenburg, during which Durruti criticised the Soviet Union for not providing him refuge during his period of clandestinity.
-There he was also informed by his sister that the Boletín Oficial del Principado de Asturias|Official Bulletin of Asturias (BOA) had printed an order to arrest him for the 1923 Xixón bank heist, and that police had searched her home in León, looking for him.
+There he was also informed by his sister that the Boletín Oficial del Principado de Asturias|Official Bulletin of Asturias (BOA) had printed an order to arrest him for the 1923 Gijón bank heist, and that police had searched her home in León, looking for him.
 The Spanish press branded Durruti, Ascaso and Joan Garcia Oliver as "public enemies", culminating with Ascaso's arrest in October 1931.
 Durruti frequently spoke at rallies protesting the arrest, during which he decried the Republic for maintaining the repressive apparatus of the dictatorship and called for social revolution against the political system.
 For one of these speeches, he was briefly arrested and cautioned for "insults against authority".

 After receiving news of his arrest, his family urged him to quit the anarchist movement and return to León, where he could return to work as a mechanic.
 Durruti rebuffed their request, recalling the economic difficulties his family had faced and reaffirming his desire to continue fighting for social justice.
 Less than a week after he sent this letter, on 4 December 1931, Emilienne Morin gave birth to their daughter Colette Durruti.
 On 8 December, Durruti informed his sister Rosa that he no longer needed her money; he had charged the Northern Railroad Company an indemnity for his dismissal in August 1917, which gave him and Morin 2,600 pesetas to spend on essentials for their daughter and furniture for their house.
 Durruti continued to organise for the release of anarchist prisoners, causing enough of a political scandal that he predicted he would soon be imprisoned.
 A few days later, he went to Girona to speak at a rally and was arrested when he arrived at the railway station.
 Although he was charged for his attempt against Alfonso XIII in Paris, Durruti believed he had been arrested to prevent him from speaking at the rally.
 Under pressure from the city's workers, the civil governor quickly ordered his release and the police inspector apologised for the arrest.
 When he finally spoke at the rally, Durruti declared that his arrest for attempting to assassinate Alfonso XIII proved that Spain was still effectively ruled as a monarchy.